Azure/azure-sdk/docs/java/introduction.md

 {% include requirement/SHOULD id="java-version-major-changes" %} increment the major version when making large feature changes.

-{% include requirement/MUST id="java-version-change-on-release" %} select a version number greater than the highest version number of any other released Track 1 packages for the service.
+{% include requirement/MUST id="java-version-change-on-release1" %} select a version number greater than the highest version number of any other released Track 1 packages for the service in all languages.

 ### Dependencies

 Dependencies bring in many considerations that are often easily avoided by avoiding the dependency.

 - **Versioning** - Many programming languages do not allow a consumer to load multiple versions of the same package.
 So, if we have an client library that requires v3 of package Foo and the consumer wants to use v5 of package Foo, then the consumer cannot build their application.
 This means that client libraries should not have dependencies by default.
 - **Size** - Consumer applications must be able to deploy as fast as possible into the cloud and move in various ways across networks.
 Removing additional code (like dependencies) improves deployment performance.